velodrome-finance/superchain-contracts/SPECIFICATION.md

 #### Token Bridge
 - Supports the sending of tokens cross chain via Hyperlane.
 - Fees are paid for in native ETH.
+- The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.

 #### Root Pool Factory
 - Supports the creation of pools on the root chain for tokens on other chains.